Can logging a few minutes here and there on “Candy Crush” or “Pokémon Go” actually help those with multiple sclerosis (MS)?

 Video games that incorporate meditation can calm and soothe anxiety in people with MS.

-Used to calm the mind and body in people with MS, meditation can also help to ease pain and improve quality of life.
+Used to calm the mind and body in people with MS,

-According to Professor George Jelinek, author of the book “Overcoming Multiple Sclerosis: An Evidence-Based Guide to Recovery,” a 7-step recovery program, meditation is one of the central elements to finding wellness, and is a “key part of healing from any disease.”
+According to Professor George Jelinek, author of the book “Overcoming Multiple Sclerosis: An Evidence-Based Guide to Recovery,”a 7-step recovery program, meditation is one of the central elements to finding wellness, and is a “key part of healing from any disease.”

 One app called Stop, Breathe & Think also offers meditative guidance and suggestions for making the process simple and easy for beginners.
 Meditations range from “engaging your senses” to “commonality of suffering.”